Home

 Connect using either "WINTOH" (the alias) or the call of N8GD-3.
 Most users will not be able to make reliable direct connections to the BBS, therefore you should connect to the JEFFOH node (N8GD-11) first, after which you can type "BBS" or "WINTOH" which will connect you directly to the BBS via an automatic Internet (IP) link (backed up by a fail-over RF link).

-TERA info as well as ARRL bulletins, weather reports and statistical summaries, and other messages of interest are available on the BBS.
+ARRL bulletins, weather reports and statistical summaries, and other messages of interest are available on the BBS.
 Local Amateurs are encouraged to post both public and private messages on the BBS.
-It runs 24/7 and has good coverage via the JEFFOH:N8GD-11 node which is located at the Wintersville United Methodist Church in the center of Wintersville, Ohio.
+It runs 24/7 and has good coverage via the JEFFOH:N8GD-11 node which is located at the Wintersville Methodist Church in the center of Wintersville, Ohio.

 Access to the N8GD-10 WinLink RMS Gateway is also possible via the JEFFOH:N8GD-11 node, or you may connect to N8GD-10 direct if your signal is good enough.
 Check out the packet paths in eastern Ohio using the following link: